MenacingManatee/holbertonschool-low_level_programming/README.md

 # Low-Level Programming

 ## About / synopsis
-This repo includes all (to date) repositories utilizing low level languages in programming, namely C. Bash and blog posts are occasionally used.
+This repo includes all (to date) holberton school repositories utilizing low level languages in programming, namely C. Bash and blog posts are occasionally used.

 ## Built With